List of Major League Baseball career assists leaders: Right Fielders

 The list of career leaders is dominated by players from the 1890s through 1920s, including the dead-ball era, due to that period's emphasis on more aggressive baserunning.
 Eight of the top nine players were active before 1930; only six of the top 19 players were active after 1950, none of them after 1992.
 Only 15 of the top 102 single-season totals were recorded after 1936, and only four after 1978; only 16 of the top 268 have been recorded since 1990.
 Because game accounts and box scores often did not distinguish between the outfield positions, there has been some difficulty in determining precise defensive statistics before 1901; because of this, and because of the similarity in their roles, defensive statistics for the three positions are frequently combined.
 Although efforts to distinguish between the three positions regarding games played during this period and reconstruct the separate totals have been largely successful, separate assist totals are unavailable; players whose totals are missing the figures for pre-1901 games are notated in the table below.
 Harry Hooper is the all-time leader in career assists as a right fielder with 333; he is the only right fielder with more than 300 career assists.
-Jason Heyward, who had 69 assists through the end of the 2025 season to place him tied for 110th all-time, is the leader among active players.
+Giancarlo Stanton, who had 65 assists as of June 26, 2026 to place him tied for 123rd all-time, is the leader among active players.

-Jason Heyward, the active leader in assists by a right fielder and tied for 110th all-time.
+Giancarlo Stanton, the active leader in assists by a right fielder and tied for 123rd all-time.

 Roberto Clemente holds the modern National League record.

 Mel Ott shared the National League record for 24 years.

 Paul Waner held the National League record for 33 years.

 Chuck Klein had 41 assists in 1930, the most by a right fielder since 1900.

 Dwight Evans' 155 assists were the most by an American League right fielder since 1920.